stjordanis/terra-docs-old/docs/node-installation.md

 make
 ```

-> _NOTE_: If you have issues at this step, please check that you have the latest stable version of GO installed.
+> If you have issues at this step, please check that you have the latest stable version of GO installed.
+{note}

 That will install the `terrad` and `terracli` binaries.
 Verify that everything is OK: